TEAP

 Who Should Apply

-Existing Business – defined as an active business with A.) more than one (1) year of continuous operating history starting from the original date of issuance listed on the Clark County business license, B.) a minimum of $25,000 and less than $3 million in annual revenue, (C.) less than 50 full-time equivalent (FTE) employees, and (D.) a current Clark County business license.
+Existing Business – defined as an active business with A.) more than one (1) year of continuous operating history starting from the original date of issuance listed on the Clark County business license, B.) a minimum of $25,000 and less than $3 million in annual revenue, C.) less than 50 full-time equivalent (FTE) employees, D.) a current Clark County business license and E.) physically located in unincorporated Clark County.

-Non-Profits – defined as a continuously operating organization as described in section 501(c)(3) or 501(c)(19) of the Internal Revenue Code with A.) more than one (1) year of continuous operating history starting from the original date of issuance listed on the Clark County charitable organization certificate, B.) a minimum of $1,000 and less than $3 million in annual revenue, (C.) less than 50 full-time equivalent (FTE) employees, (D.) a current Clark County charitable organization certificate.
+Non-Profits – defined as a continuously operating organization as described in section 501(c)(3) or 501(c)(19) of the Internal Revenue Code with A.) more than one (1) year of continuous operating history, B.) a minimum of $1,000 and less than $3 million in annual revenue, (C.) less than 50 full-time equivalent (FTE) employees, (D.) a current Clark County charitable organization certificate, and E.) physically located in unincorporated Clark County.

 Ineligibility